 How to get to Rostock City from Warnemünde by train/tram

-There are several interesting, alternative ways to get to the City Centre, all starting with the s-bahn and using exactly the same ticket. (see Ticket Prices - Local Transport' page for details) Trains depart Warnemünde every 15 mins (at 03, 18, 33 and 48 mins past the hour) throughout the day, every day.
+There are several interesting, alternative ways to get to the City Centre, all starting with the s-bahn and using exactly the same ticket. (see Ticket Prices - Local Transport' page for details) Trains depart Warnemünde every 15 mins throughout the day, every day.

 The train you require is the S1- destination Rostock or S2-destination Güstrow

-The first part of the route travels through high rise suburbs built to house the exploding population during the 1960's, 70's and 80's when Rostock was East Germany's 'Gateway to the World', it's only deep-sea port.
+The first part of the route travels through high rise suburbs built to house the exploding population during the 1960's, 70's and 80's when Rostock was East Germany's 'Gateway to the World', its only deep-sea port.
 Although most directions recommend to change from train to tram at the Hauptbahnhof (main station) there are three other stations at which you can make the change; each on a different, interesting tram route into the city centre.

 Stations at which you can change from train to tram:-

 Marienehe - 5th stop - for a 20min tram ride through green outer suburbs built during the GDR and National Socialist eras clearly showing the different architectural styles, past the former Neptune Shipyard, now a shopping centre, down the main street of the old working class apartment area and through Doberaner Platz, now a trendy Bistro and cafe precinct.

 At the station go up the stairs, turn right across the overhead bridge, turn left down the slope to the tram platform, cross the tram lines and take a #1 or #5 tram to any of the three city stops - Kröpeliner Tor, Lange Straße or Neuer Markt.

 Holbein Platz - 7th stop - for a 10 min tram ride past the former Neptune Shipyard, now a shopping centre, and down the main street of the old working class apartment area now home to many of our 15,000 university students.